Chicago Porch Collapse Lawyer

-You may have heard that appearances can be deceiving, and when it comes to porches and decks constructed throughout Chicago, this couldn't be truer.
-It might be impossible to tell simply by looking at a deck or porch whether it will support an entire group of people or collapse when it bears the slightest weight.
+Appearances can be deceiving, especially when trusting the strength and durability of porches and decks constructed in Illinois.
+It is impossible to identify any defect by merely looking at a porch or deck to know whether it will support an entire group of people or collapse when it bears the slightest weight.

-The owners and management companies of buildings that incorporate these outdoor closures in their designs are responsible for ensuring that each deck or porch is up to par with Chicago building code and regularly maintained to prevent failure.
+Property owners and businesses incorporating outdoor closures in their building designs are responsible for ensuring that each deck or porch is up to par with the Chicago building code and regularly maintained to prevent failure.
 Unfortunately, many of these buildings are owned or managed by people who skirt their responsibilities to keep costs low.

-Our premises liability attorneys currently represent clients throughout the United States, Illinois, the city of Chicago, and other localities, including Cook County, DuPage County, Kane County, Lake County, Will County, Aurora, Chicago, Elgin, Joliet, Lincoln Park, and Naperville.
+Our Chicago, IL personal injury attorneys currently represent porch collapse accident clients throughout the United States, Illinois, and the Chicago area, including Cook County, DuPage County, Kane County, Lake County, Joliet, Lincoln Park, Waukegan, and Wheaton.

-Causes of porch and deck collapses can occur as a result of the following circumstances:
+A deck or porch collapse can occur as a result of the following circumstances.

-- Termite infestations that cause the weakening of vital structural components
+- Termite infestations cause the weakening of vital structural components

-- Rotting wood (dry rot) or weakening of load-bearing components over time due to lack of regular maintenance
+- Rotting wood or weakening of load-bearing components over time due to lack of regular maintenance

-- Exceeding the occupancy for which the porch or deck was designed, resulting in the collapse of the structure under the added weight.
+- Exceeding the occupancy for which the porch or deck was designed, resulting in the construction’s collapse under the added weight

 - Broken and shattered bones caused by falls or collisions with objects

-- Injuries to the neck and spine— mostly if the victim was under the deck or porch during the time of collapse and it fell on top of him or her
+- Injury to the neck and spine— mostly if the victim was under the deck or porch during the time of collapse and it fell on top of him or her

-- Crushing injuries, broken bones, and internal injuries.
+- Crushing injuries and internal injuries.
 Those who are caught beneath a porch or deck when it has collapsed may suffer from multiple injuries to internal organs caused by the weight of the structure landing on their bodies

-- Paraplegia and quadriplegia if the structure crushes the victim’s spine or he or she injures his or her spine during the fall
+- Paraplegia and quadriplegia if the structure crushes the victim’s spine or injures their spine during the fall

-- Traumatic brain injuries caused when the structure or components of the structure strike the victim on the head
+- Traumatic brain injuries caused when the structure's components strike the victim on the head.

-- Death due to injuries sustained in the collapse
+- Wrongful death due to an injury sustained in the collapse.

 Deck and Porch Collapse Injuries FAQs